Getting to Montepulciano: Complete Transport Guide (2026)

 • Bus (LFI/Tiemme): Buses to Montepulciano exist on paper — roughly hourly, 30–40 minutes.
 In practice, schedules are unreliable, services get cancelled without notice, and you'll be stranded if you miss one.
 Not a realistic transport plan, especially with luggage.

-• Taxi: Approximately €35–45 for the 30-minute drive from Chiusi station to Montepulciano.
-Pre-book if arriving on a weekend — there aren't many taxis in Chiusi.
+• Taxi: Approximately €40–60 for the 25–30 minute drive from Chiusi station to Montepulciano.
+Pre-book if arriving on a weekend or after dinner time — there are not many taxis in Chiusi, and Montepulciano has limited local supply.

 Total door-to-door from central Rome: 3–4 hours by train + taxi.
 This works if you're staying in the town centre, but if you're renting a countryside villa, you'll need a car regardless — so just pick one up at Fiumicino and drive down.